 The different types of interfaces listed here are:

-vif0/0: Represents the underlay NIC card (usually a Linux bond interface).
+vif0/0: the underlay NIC card (usually a Linux bond interface).

-vif0/1: Represents the interface to the Linux operating system (vhost0)
+vif0/1: the interface to the Linux operating system (vhost0)

-vif0/2: Represents the interface to the vRouter agent (pkt0).
+vif0/2: the interface to the vRouter agent (pkt0).

-vif0/3 and higher: Represents the Virtual Machine Interfaces (vNIC).
+vif0/3 and higher: the VM Interfaces (vNIC).

-vRouter packet processing Pipeline
+vRouter Packet Processing Pipeline

-The vRouter packet processing pipeline is described in the picture below.
+The vRouter packet processing pipeline is shown in Figure 3.4.

+Figure 3.4 The vRouter Packet ProcessingPpipeline

 There are various tables and engines in action in this pipeline.
-Some of the important tables in this pipeline are flow table, route table, NH table and the MPLS/VXLAN table.
+Some of the important tables are flow table, route table, NH table, and the MPLS/VXLAN table.
 The vRouter agent programs these tables based on the forwarding state it receives from the control node and also based on its own internal processing.
 Each packet, depending on which interface it is coming from, is subjected to the desired processing.

-At a high level, all packets enter from an interface called ‘vif’.
-The vifs are nothing but one of the vRouter interfaces that we described previously.
-Example: tap interface, physical interface, vhost0 interface, agent interface etc. Depending upon the configuration of that interface, it enters different pipeline stages, doing lookups in different tables and based on what actions are defined in each stage, the packets are modified accordingly.
+At a high level, all packets enter from an interface called vif.
+The vifs are nothing but one of the vRouter interfaces described previously, for example: tap interface, physical interface, vhost0 interface, agent interface, etc. Depending upon the configuration of that interface, packets enter different pipeline stages, doing lookups in different tables based on what actions are defined in each stage, the packets are modified accordingly.

 At the end of the processing, it is sent to another vRouter interface or vif after encapsulation or decapsulation.
-This is a fairly generic pipeline and the agent stitches this based on the rich feature set that the contrail cluster is configured.
+This is a fairly generic pipeline and the agent stitches this based on the rich feature set that the Contrail cluster can configure.

 Another important aspect of vRouter is that of forwarding modes.
-The vRouter can work in two modes - flow mode (bottom pipeline on the diagram above) or packet mode (top on the diagram above).
+The vRouter can work in two modes - flow mode (bottom pipeline in Figure 3.4) or packet mode (top of Figure 3.4).
 By default, Contrail works in flow mode.
-This means that vRouter keep track of every single flow traversing it.
+This means that vRouter keeps track of every single flow traversing it.
 Depending on the flow action, it can either forward the packet or drop it.
-In the packet mode, vRouter bypasses the flow table and directly uses the next hop to treatment that needs to be given to the packet.
-Example: If the nexthop is tunnel next hop, the packet is encapsulated in a tunnel header and forwarded into an outgoing interface.
+In the packet mode, the vRouter bypasses the flow table and directly uses the next hop for treatment that needs to be given to the packet.
+For example,: if the nexthop is a tunnel next hop, the packet is encapsulated in a tunnel header and forwarded to an outgoing interface.

 vRouter deployment methods

-Contrail supports three kinds of vRouter deployments:
+Contrail supports three kinds of vRouter deployments.

 Linux Kernel

-In this method of deployment, vRouter is installed as a kernel module (vrouter.ko) inside the Linux operating system.
-This is the default installation mode when configuring a compute node. vRouter registers itself with the linux TCP/IP stack to get packets from any of the linux interfaces.
-It uses the netdev_rx_handler_register() API provided by linux for this purpose.
-The interfaces can be bond, physical, tap (for VMs), veth (for containers) etc. It relies on linux to send and receive packets from different interfaces.
-Example: Linux exposes a tap interface backed by vhost-net driver to communicate with VMs.
-Once vRouter registers for packets from this tap interface, the linux stack sends all the packets to it.
-To send a packet, vRouter just has to use regular linux APIs like dev_queue_xmit() to send the packets out on a linux interface.
+In this deployment, vRouter is installed as a kernel module (vrouter.ko) inside the Linux OS.
+This is the default installation mode when configuring a compute node. vRouter registers itself with the Linux TCP/IP stack to get packets from any of the Linux interfaces.
+It uses the netdev_rx_handler_register() API provided by Linux for this purpose.
+The interfaces can be bond, physical, tap (for VMs), veth (for containers) etc. It relies on Linux to send and receive packets from different interfaces.
+For example, Linux exposes a tap interface backed by a vhost-net driver to communicate with VMs.
+Once vRouter registers for packets from this tap interface, the Linux stack sends all the packets to it.
+To send a packet, vRouter just has to use regular Linux APIs like dev_queue_xmit() to send the packets out on a Linux interface.